daianadimitrova258/ParallelMergeSort/README.md

 # ParallelMergeSort
 The program presents the way in which parallel merge sort works step by step.
-It is made through Visual Studio and is a Windows desktop project.
+It is made with Visual Studio and it is a Windows desktop project.

 When the application is started, the following window appears.
 It gives 2 options to the users:
 1. To go directly to the visualization of the algorithm for parallel merge sort.